-Director of Athletics
+Position: Director of Athletics

-Radakovich was named the SportsBusiness Journal Athletics Director of the Year for 2016, after being named a finalist in 2015.
-Since his arrival in December 2012, the athletic department has received approvals for $176 million in capital project improvements and has increased spending on direct student-athlete development programs including nutrition, mental health and professional development.
-His department has increased overall revenue from $69 million in fiscal year 2014 to a budgeted $110 million in FY18.
+Since 2013, the athletic department has received approvals for more than $200 million in facility improvements and increased spending on direct student-athlete development programs, including nutrition, mental health and professional development, by $2.4 million.
+His department has increased overall revenue from $69 million in fiscal year 2014 to a budgeted $131 million in fiscal year 2020.

-College football entered a new era in 2014 with the College Football Playoff, and he was at the forefront.
+College football entered a new era in 2014 with the College Football Playoff, and Radakovich was at the forefront.
 He was one of 13 people, including one of only five FBS directors of athletics, to be named to the committee.

-In 2012, he was named by NCAA President Mark Emmert as one of 10 directors of athletics to a new advisory commission charged with making recommendations for the future of NCAA rules and policies.
+In 2012, he was named by NCAA president Mark Emmert as one of 10 directors of athletics to a new advisory commission charged with making recommendations for the future of NCAA rules and policies.

 Radakovich came to Clemson from Georgia Tech, where he served with distinction for six years (2006-12).
 Just Clemson’s fifth director of athletics since 1940, he replaced Terry Don Phillips, who retired after over 10 years directing the program.

 He gained experience on the West Coast from 1989-94, when he was a senior associate athletic director at Long Beach State.
-He got his start in administration at Miami (Fla.) in 1983 as the athletic business manager.
+He got his start in administration at Miami in 1983 as the athletic business manager.

 The Aliquippa, Pa. native was first made aware of Tiger athletics through the basketball exploits of Butch Zatezalo, who was from the same town.
 Zatezalo was a three-time All-ACC Tiger whose legendary 25-point scoring nights received a lot of attention in Pennsylvania in the 1960s when he was a youth.